Free Speech Guide

 How do we respond to speech that is counter to Evergreen’s values?
 The First Amendment allows speech that you may find extreme or hateful.
 It’s not unusual for people to want to silence others’ speech and eliminate that which is unwelcome, disagreeable, or even deeply offensive.
 However, it is the protection of unpopular expression that lies at the core of the First Amendment, which makes it unlawful to prohibit speech based on content.
 Open and vigorous contesting of ideas that people oppose is the protected response.
 Students who want to respond to hateful rhetoric have options.
 Students can counter speech with speech, hold alternative events or engage in non-violent protest.
 In the face of abhorrent speech, honoring free expression amplifies Evergreen’s values of tolerance in the face of intolerance, inclusion and social justice.

 What is a brave space?
-All members of our learning community are invited to foster brave spaces where there is trust and the shared belief that we can take the risks to share our views and explore big and complex questions openly and authentically.
+All members of our learning community are invited to foster brave spaces where trust can be earned and the shared belief that we can take the risks to share our views and explore big and complex questions openly and authentically.
 We encourage everyone to work together to foster brave spaces where everyone can share their opinions and experiences.
-These brave spaces require vulnerability, authenticity and listening even in the midst of discomfort.
+These brave spaces require vulnerability, authenticity and listening even in the midst of discord.
 We value a learning community where all members share in the responsibility for maintaining a climate of mutual respect.

 How will you engage with those who disagree with the basis for your activity?
 Widely advertised public events may draw opposition activity or counter-protests.
 Organizers and attendees should have a plan for how to engage, or not to engage, with others.
 For example, if you want everyone in attendance to refrain from engaging with counter-protesters, make sure all are aware of that strategy.
 Let attendees know to refrain from using the heckler’s veto – silencing an individual or group by drowning out their speech – since such action is not protected speech.